 Taxi Zone

-In Victoria, only taxis are allowed to park or stop in designated taxi zones.
-These zones are specifically allocated for the use of taxis to pick up and drop off passengers, ensuring quick and efficient access to transportation.
+In Victoria, only taxis can park or stop in designated taxi zones.
+These zones are explicitly allocated for taxis to pick up and drop off passengers, ensuring quick and efficient access to transportation.

 Bus Zone